 Qualified athletes may serve as chaperones/assistant coaches for an event if over the age of 18.
-They cannot participate as an athlete for that sport and they must have a Volunteer A form completed and on file and a background check will be conducted.
+They cannot participate as an athlete for that sport and they must be registered in VMS and a background check will be conducted.

-Unified Partners can act as a chaperone if over the age of 18 with Area Director approval, and a back ground check will be conducted however, they may not act as a coach in that sport, except in bowling, golf and cycling.
+Unified Partners can act as a chaperone if over the age of 18 with Area Director approval, and a background check will be conducted however, they may not act as a coach in that sport, except in bowling, golf and cycling.

-Board Policy on Coach/Chaperone to Athlete Ratio
+SOI Policy on Coach/Chaperone to Athlete Ratio

 The ratio of a coach/chaperone to athlete participating in any Games, tournament or event is a ratio of one registered coach/chaperone to a maximum of four (4) athletes participating unless exempt by specific prior policy (i.e. one on one participants).
 It is recommended that area directors not chaperone at any annual State Games.
 Amended June 3, 2016